Smarticles101/exercism-config-visualizations/README.md

 # exercism-config-visualizations

-A collection cross-track configuration visualizations for Exercism.
+A collection of cross-track configuration visualizations for Exercism.

 ## Install